Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Use a named token cache

 Some applications may prefer to isolate the token cache they use and provide a unique identifier, instead of using the default.
-To accomplish this they can specify the `tokenCachePersistenceOptions` when creating the credential and provide a `name` for the persisted cache instance.
+To accomplish this, they can specify the `tokenCachePersistenceOptions` when creating the credential and provide a `name` for the persisted cache instance.

 ```ts
 const credential = new InteractiveBrowserCredential({